chrisvizes/chrisvizes.github.io/_posts/2025-11-15-multi-calc-calcs.md

 tags: [blog, tableau next, salesforce]
 image: "tableau-next/LOD-Error.png"
 cover_image: "tableau-next/LOD-Error.png"
-excerpt: "A discussion of and solution to a weird problem in Tableau Next"
+excerpt: "A discussion of, and solution to, a weird problem in Tableau Next"
 ---

 In many ways Tableau Next is not the Tableau that Tableau people know, _but it does masquerade as it_.